 Everything you have read so far indicates that there is no simple equation or one fundamental thing that ensures the success of your business.
 Perfect paychecks, accurate timekeeping, compliance, and a positive employee experience are all intertwined in a domino-like relationship.
 If you can check off each of these aspects of your business, you are likely in a good place.
 If one falls, it can negatively impact other areas of your business in a ricochet manner.

 Integrating timekeeping and payroll is not just a solution to a business problem, it’s a proactive measure to avoid the problem.
-Team up these two processes to ensure that employee data is accessible and accurate, eliminating the potential of human-error that a manual system threatens.
+Evaluate these two processes to ensure that employee data is accessible and accurate, eliminating the potential of human-error that a manual system threatens.
 With these processes handled, you can focus on enhancing the experience of your employees.